SnekNOTSnake/SnekNOTSnake/README.md

 # Greetings, People! 🤝

 I, Akhmad Najmuddin usually descend into the darkness of the Internet as SnekNOTSnake, am a student of life and truth (if there's any).
-The goal of my life is to find the meaning of life itself, but for now I'm in the middle of creating a new Chrome Extension.
+The goal of my life is to find the meaning of life itself, but for now I'm in the middle of creating a Brand new app for my own self.
 My other hobbies including playing Chess, and watching a historian rants about movie historical inaccuracies.

 ## Join me on The Other Realm